fish-shell/fish-shell/doc_src/cmds/bind.rst

     paste the current selection from the system clipboard before the cursor

 ``fish_commandline_append``
     append the argument to the command-line.
 If the command-line already ends with the argument, this removes the suffix instead.
 Starts with the last command from history if the command-line is empty.
+Handles spurious trailing whitespaces gracefully.

 ``fish_commandline_prepend``
     prepend the argument to the command-line.
 If the command-line already starts with the argument, this removes the prefix instead.
 Starts with the last command from history if the command-line is empty.